-The Botterkloof Enduro was established as a celebration of the success of the Tankwa Camino.
-It is a six-day, gravel road hike that will take you over three scenic passes on the R364 between the farm Soetwater and Clanwilliam.
+The Botterkloof Camino was established as a celebration of the success of the Tankwa Camino.
+It is a six-day gravel road hike that will take you over three scenic passes on the R364 between the farm Soetwater and Clanwilliam.

 The region is well known for its colourful, spectacular flower extravaganza during the flower season, its sandstone (arenite) mountains and its history.
 It is also the final resting place of one of South Africa's leading figures in literature, Dr C. Louis Leipoldt.
 Here, you will also find "The Englishman's Grave", the last resting place of Lt.
 Graham Vinicombe Winchester Clowes, a casualty of the Boer War.